Mount Kōya: Sites

 In 2004, UNESCO designated Kongōbu-ji on Mount Kōya, as part of the World Heritage Site "Sacred Sites and Pilgrimage Routes in the Kii Mountain Range".
-Kōya Sankeimichi, the traditional pilgrimage route to Mount Kōya was also inscribed as part of the World Heritage Site.
+Kōya Sankeimichi, the traditional pilgrimage route to Mount Kōya, was also inscribed as part of the World Heritage Site.

 The complex includes a memorial hall and cemetery honoring Japanese who were imprisoned or executed for committing atrocities during World War II.
 Within the cemetery are several memorials valorizing the brutal wartime aggression of Japan in East Asia.

 Access

 Kōya-san is accessible primarily by the Nankai Electric Railway from Namba Station (in Osaka) to Gokurakubashi Station at the base of the mountain.
-A cable car from Gokurakubashi ("Paradise Bridge") then whisks visitors to the top in 5 minutes.
-The entire trip takes about 1.5 hours on an express train or 2 hours by non-express.
+A cable car from Gokurakubashi ("Paradise Bridge") then transports visitors to the top in five minutes.
+The entire trip takes about 1.5 hours on an express train or two hours by non-express.

-Local automobile traffic can be very heavy on weekends until well into the evening.
-On weekdays, however, the mountain offers a pleasant drive followed by the excitement of reaching the monasteries lining the summit.
+Local automobile traffic can be very heavy on weekends but lighter on weekdays.
 Many Buddhist monasteries on the mountain function as hotels for visitors providing traditional accommodation with an evening meal and breakfast.
 Guest are also invited to participate in the morning services.